c0ded00d1e12/ecen224/_labs/c-programming.md

 - Compilation of a program by using `gcc`

 ## Getting Started
 Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
-Next, ssh into your Raspberry Pi (look at previous labs if you need help remembering how to do it) and clone the repository in your home directory.
+Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode.**

 ## Overview